 - operating IRC bots or other permanent server processes

 You have full responsibility for the content of your website.
-Fan St. is not obliged to monitor, and will have no liability for, the content of any communications transmitted via the service we provide.
+I am not obliged to monitor, and will have no liability for, the content of any communications transmitted via the service I provide.